 Women’s Identity Development

-The far reaching consequences of systemic sexism have a huge impact on women’s overall development.
+The far-reaching consequences of systemic sexism have a huge impact on women’s overall development.
 Often times we experience social consequences that are subtle (or not so subtle) and confusing.
 We don’t typically understand why we are not as well received in business, are expected to mother our male counterparts, accept being ignored, shut up, and shut out.
 Strong assertiveness is met with hostility, fear and intimidation or aggression.
 Women who are aggressive about business are considered crazy, bitchy, and pushy, not nice to work with; while men who are aggressive are go-getters, going places, and leaders.
-Our careers are deemed less worthy, we are expected to settle for less, and women-dominated careers are economically seen as less valuable.
+Our careers are deemed less worthy, we are expected to settle for less, and female dominated careers are economically valued less.
 This reality is reflected in the limited amount of pay we are able to earn in the female dominated fields.

 Women and Health

 Did you know that even our healthcare is completely impaired by sexism?
-Women are viewed as chronic complainers.
+Women’s issues are viewed as chronic complainers.
 We utilize the healthcare system far more than men, but our concerns and symptoms are taken far less seriously, even when the reality of our complaints involve more serious problems.

 An example of this is seen in the general care of women’s hearts.
 If I were to ask you, what are the symptoms of a heart attack in women, what would you say?
 Perhaps you would say, “crushing chest pain, pain down my left arm, shortness of breath, sweating, and a sense of doom,” right?
 These are well-known symptoms of your heart in trouble.
 But guess what – these are NOT the symptoms women typically experience.
 These are what men experience!
 Yet women are just as likely to have heart disease and require care for their hearts.
 The closer you get to menopause, the higher risk your heart becomes as your natural production of estrogen declines.
 Estrogen is a major protector of your heart.
 In fact, heart disease is THE NUMBER ONE KILLER OF WOMEN OVER 40!
 More women die of heart disease than women die of breast cancer.
 Yet, women have been excluded from every major study of heart disease prevention, diagnosis and treatment with just a few exceptions (Dr. Elizabeth Lee Vliet, 2001).